 A Kenya safari adventure is one of the best ways to view wild animals in their natural habitat which includes wildlife reserves, conservancies and national parks.
-The Big Five are the most sought after animals by most visitors seeking to discover the african wildlife.
+The Big Five are the most sought after animals by most visitors seeking to discover the African wildlife.
 Among the big five is the critically-endangered black rhino.
-Kenya has one of the best places to spot the black rhino thanks to her effective conservation efforts being undertaken to protect this animals.
-Due to their low numbers, it is normally not easy to spot them roaming freely in their natural habitat and infact sighting one is considered a lucky moment.
+Kenya boasts as one of the best places to spot the black rhino thanks to her effective conservation efforts being undertaken to protect this animals.
+Due to their low numbers, it is normally not easy to spot them roaming freely in their natural habitat and in fact sighting one is considered a lucky moment.

 Black rhino population had in the past reduced due to poaching and loss of habitat.
 But recently following successful conservation efforts, the numbers have gradually increased and by now we have approximately 890 eastern black rhinos who are native to East Africa.